-Stringers Common
+148 SU992527 Stringers Common

-Open space site supporting broad-leaved semi-natural Oak-Birch woodland and Willow scrub, with remnant patches of wet acid grassland and heath.

-Recommended by Surrey Bird Club as a good site for two RSPB Amber Listed birds
+Open space site supporting broad leaved semi-natural Oak-Birch woodland and Willow scrub, with remnant patches of wet acid grassland and heath.
+Recommended by Surrey Bird Club as a good site for two RSPB Amber Listed birds conform to a nationally rare communitytype.

-149 TQ103440 TQ080438

-The Hurtwood SNCI

-Extensive area of broad-leaved seminatural, mixed and coniferous woodland with relict heath, some areas of which are ASNW.
-Amongst a diversity of woodland stand-type, some of which are ancient, there are a number dominated by Sessile Oak.
-These conform to a nationally rare community-type.
 Bilberry is also locally abundant.

+149 TQ103440 The Hurtwood SNCI

+TQ080438 Extensive area of broad-leaved seminatural, mixed and coniferous woodland with relict heath, some areas of which are ASNW.
+Amongst a diversity of woodland stand type, some of which are ancient, there are a number dominated by Sessile Oak.
+These

-The more extensive areas of heath (both dry and humid communities are present) provide important refugia for heathland species including internationally protected birds and nationally protected herptiles
+Taktemsère areas of heath (both dry and humid-communities are present)

+provide important refugia for heathland

+species including internationally

+protected birds and nationally protected

+herptiles